Frequently Asked Questions

 14. Do Freestyle classes count for admissions to the UC and CSU systems?

 English at Freestyle is a college prep, UC, and CSU approved "b" course.

-Other classes at Freestyle are all a college prep, UC, and CSU approved "f" course.
+Other classes at Freestyle are all a college prep, UC, and CSU approved "f" (visual arts elective) course.